NorfairKing/smos/smos-docs-site/content/pages/installation/executables.markdown

 ---
-title: Installation with Nix
+title: Downloading executables
-description: Documentation about building and installing Smos and the related tools using Nix
+description: Documentation about using smos without any building via the statically-linked executables
 ---

+### Statically linked executables

+Each release contains a `release.zip` archive with statically linked executables.
+You can download it from [the "Assets" section on github](https://github.com/NorfairKing/smos/releases/latest).

 ### Building with Nix